igloo-project/igloo-doc/source/development/flyway.rst

 .. code-block:: bash

-  maven.flyway.locations=fr.openwide.core.basicapp.core.config.migration.common,db/migration/
+  maven.flyway.locations=org.iglooproject.basicapp.core.config.migration.common,db/migration/
   maven.flyway.table=flyway_schema_version

 You can write your data upgrades either in SQL or Java.
-Here we have chosen to put our upgrades .sql in the folder *src/main/resources/db/migration/* and our upgrades .java in the package *fr.openwide.core.basicapp.core.config.migration.common*.
+Here we have chosen to put our upgrades .sql in the folder *src/main/resources/db/migration/* and our upgrades .java in the package *org.iglooproject.basicapp.core.config.migration.common*.
 If you want to specify multiple locations, you have to separate them with a single comma.

 Now you can create the data upgrades which will be applied by Flyway.